oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 * 11:00 - Fixing bugs in App.jsx
 * 11:45 - Installing MUI libraries and building sign-in screen
 * 12:20 - WIP - taking lunch, continue working on sign-in
+* 12:55 - Back from lunch, will continue sign-in